Inist-CNRS/lodex/README.md

 Heat Map by Sophia Bai from the Noun Project
-Pie Chart by Gregor Cresnar from the Noun Project Radar Chart by Agus Purwanto from the Noun Project World Map by Nikita Kozin from the Noun Project statistics by Creative Stall from the Noun Project
+Pie Chart by Gregor Cresnar from the Noun Project Radar Chart by Agus Purwanto from the Noun Project statistics by Creative Stall from the Noun Project Globe by alrigel from the Noun Project

 Thanks to the noun project and their respective creators